+II.
 IDEA - PART B: USE OF FUNDS AGREEMENT 2019/2020

-On the motion of Ms. Pauchnik, seconded by Mrs. Lydon, the Board approved the sub-grant agreement for Implementation of Individuals with Disabilities Act - Part B, by and between the Allegheny Intermediate Unit and the Keystone Oaks School District, effective July 1, 2019 through June 30, 2020.
+The Administration recommends that the Board approve the sub-grant agreement for Implementation of Individuals with Disabilities Act - Part B, by and between the Allegheny Intermediate Unit and the Keystone Oaks School District, effective July 1, 2019 through June 30, 2020.